Smart Chip Cooling

 The Smart Chip Cooling breadboard is composed of the following elements:

-o Pulsating Heat Pipe,
+o Pulsating Heat Pipe;

-o Evaporator Attachment System,
+o Evaporator Attachment System;

-o Condenser Attachment System,
+o Condenser Attachment System;

 o Representative electronic module.

 The PHP is the core element of the solution and enables highly efficient two-phase heat transport.
 It is implemented as a flat plate pulsating heat pipe, manufactured from a solid plate with a network of capillary-sized machined channels.
 The channels are partially filled with a working fluid, which undergoes continuous evaporation and condensation, generating an oscillating two-phase flow.
-An important part of the architecture are the thermal interfaces on both the evaporator and condenser sides, as they must ensure efficient heat transfer and allow straightforward integration of the PHP with an electronic module.
-Last part of the system is the electronic assembly that represents the target application and consists of a module including the chassis, PCB, and the chip, from which the PHP removes the heat.
+An important part of the architecture is the thermal interfaces on both the evaporator and condenser sides, as they must ensure efficient heat transfer and allow straightforward integration of the PHP with an electronic module.
+The last part of the system is the electronic assembly that represents the target application and consists of a module including the chassis, PCB, and the chip, from which the PHP removes the heat.

 Plan